 My daily routine

-There is always a short list of tasks to accomplish during the day that imparts weight loss tips, education, psych insights, and motivation.
-As I mentioned before, Noom focuses on how emotional eating causes you to gain weight.
-You may be bored, stressed, angry, or not paying attention as you stick a French Fry and then two or three more in your mouth.
+The app gives you a shortlist of tasks to accomplish each day that includes reading weight loss tips, education, psych insights, and motivation.
+As I mentioned before, Noom focuses on emotional eating and how it can cause you to gain weight.
+You may be bored, stressed, angry, or not paying attention and then you unconsciously stick French Fries in your mouth.

 Foods are grouped into colors.
-Green foods contain the most water and fiber so that’s what you want to eat the most of.
-Yellow foods, like avocado, are more calorie dense so be careful about how much you eat.
-Red foods have the most calories so go easy or they will significantly add to your calorie count.
-They aren’t forbidden.
+Green foods contain the most water and fiber so that’s what you want to focus on eating.
+Yellow foods, like avocado, are healthy but are more calorie-dense so you have to go easy on them.
+Red foods have the most calories.
+They aren’t forbidden but they’ll significantly add to your calorie count.
 If you want to eat bacon or an ice cream sundae, go ahead, but you’ll have to cut back on something else to stay within your target calorie range.

 A little humor makes it more fun

 The tips and quizzes are injected with playfulness but also give you valuable insights into what you can do to achieve success.
-It also addresses frustrations you may have as you go through the process.
-I’m finding it to be a positive and effective experience overall.
+They address some of the frustrations you will experience during the process.
+I found it to be a positive and effective experience overall.

 To join and get started is affordable in my opinion.
 It’s sort of like purchasing a nice pair of shoes but won’t hurt your feet.
 Because prices change from time to time, it’s best to click here for current pricing.

 So, what’s stopping you?

 If you’re ready to give the Noom weight loss program a try, click the green button below to get started.

 Have you tried a weight-loss program that works?
 Please leave a comment below.